-- Click on PLATE DESIGN CRITERIA... found in the right ITEM LISTING AREA to have the program surface the Plate Design Criteria input screen. - Enter a label or ID in the LABEL text box
+- Click on PLATE DESIGN CRITERIA... found in the right ITEM LISTING AREA to have the program surface the PLATE DESIGN CRITERIA Input screen. - Enter a label or ID in the LABEL text box

 - Select the Number of reinforcement layers.
-If Two Curtains is selected, reinforcement layout is considered symmetrical about the wall mid plane. - Specify the bar cover for the bars running in the X and Y directions.
-The cover is measured from the left side of the wall to the centroid of the bar. - Enter the minimum and maximum ratios for reinforcement running in the X and Y directions. - Click on the ADD button to add the entry to the list box. - Repeat the above steps for each new entry. - To edit an entry, select it from the list box, modify its values in the text boxes and click on the MODIFY button to register the changes. - To delete an entry, select it from the list box and click on the DELETE button.
+If one curtain reinforcement layout is selected for walls thicker than 10 in [250 mm] and you want the program to suppress warning that one layer should not be used in thick walls, select the ALLOW ONE CURTAIN IN THICK WALLS option.
+If the TWO CURTAINS option is selected, the calculated total area of reinforcement is assumed to be equally distributed between each curtain, i.e. each curtain receives half of the total area reported by the program in the results. - Specify the bar locations for the bars running in the X and Y directions.
+The location is measured from the left side of the wall to the centroid of the bar.
+If the TWO CURTAINS option is selected, the location of each curtain is allowed to be entered individually. - Enter the minimum and maximum ratios for reinforcement running in the X and Y directions.
+If the minimum reinforcement ratio entered is below the code specified value, the program will use the code minimum unless the ALLOW MINIMUM BELOW CODE option is checked - Click on the ADD button to add the entry to the list box. - Repeat the above steps for each new entry. - To edit an entry, select it from the list box, modify its values in the text boxes and click on the MODIFY button to register the changes. - To delete an entry, select it from the list box and click on the DELETE button.